 The learnings

-With the work I contributed, Brawny got over 300 million earned impressions across social media, plus numerous articles and television segments.
+With the work the in-house team contributed, Brawny got over 300 million earned impressions across social media, plus numerous articles and television segments.
 That drove stronger adoption of the Brawny brand by retailers and consumers.

-Coordinating across creative agencies is hard when deliverables and goals aren’t aligned — I was delivering emails and a landing page while the agency was finalizing the ad campaign.
-We had to stay in sync: the ads couldn’t drive to a landing page that didn’t exist, and the landing page couldn’t be complete until the agency’s assets were final.
+The hardest part of this kind of work is coordination when deliverables live in parallel.
+I was finishing emails and a landing page while other channels were still being finalized.
+The ads couldn’t drive to a landing page that didn’t exist, and the landing page couldn’t be complete until the campaign’s visual assets were ready.
+Staying in sync was most of the job.